 ValcoMD Market Conditions Update Baltimore / Washington DC Metros:

-February 2025 Housing Market Update: The DC Metro median sales price somehow rose 4.4% to $558,285, pending sales fell 6.4%, active inventory spiked 22.8%, showings declined 6.5%, new listings were down 4.1%, months of supply continues to rise to 1.45, days on market was 23; however, closed sales were up 10.6% versus a year ago
+April 2025 Housing Market Update: The DC Metro median sales price rose again 4.2% to $625,000, and pending sales grew 3.2%, but all else was negative: active inventory exploded 46.8%, showings declined 8.1%, new listings spiked 19.2%, closed sales modestly fell 1.9%, months of supply continues to rise rapidly to 1.98, and days on market were an unbelievably low 8.

 The GSEs announced that they will require appraisals to contain a Market Area analysis to support time adjustments and market conditions in Q1 2025.
 This does NOT have to be complex or time consuming, but that does not minimalize its importance.
 We have been providing similar information in every report since 2020.
 We are not statistical or analytics experts.
 However, one of the most important roles of the local appraiser is to provide data and comment on local market stats and trends.
 A robot can pull the data and provide the stats, but only the local pro can reconcile the data and guide the reader to see the issue(s).
 A doctor returning an x-ray or scan from a technician, and not providing an interpretation is worthless to the patient.